plopezmp/GdR/Automation Lab with Python/README.md

 * Review the code in the Python scripts: `scr1.py` and `scr2.py`.
 * Test these scripts to configure multiple Loopback interfaces in R1, and vlans in S1.

+  Note that the Python environment is already set in the first line of these scripts and there is no need to call `python` if they are set executables (`chamod +x`).

 **Finally**, is it possible to create a file with common data required in a script, then read it into the Python script and load these data in variables used.
 For example, the file `data.cfg` has the two IPs of the nodes we want to configure, and two lines with the user and password.